 The North Island Robin is endemic to the North Island of New Zealand.
 It has a mostly grey plumage and white spots on the belly and above the beak.
 These Robins are considered not threatened.
 The North Island Robin is an extremely small bird.
 They only weigh around 23 grams.
 These birds are also known for being loud with their various calls.
 They are foragers eating Earthworms, snails, and spiders.

 Robins start breeding at around one year old.
 The breeding season is from September to February.
 Eggs are incubated of clutches with two to three eggs.
 The female incubates for 18 days while the male helps to feed her and the newborns.

 Rats and Stoats are a major threat to the North Island Robin.
-Ecology groups are using Goodnature™ humane trapping technology to control Stoats, Rats, and other predators that eat North Island Robin eggs and young.
+Ecology groups are using Goodnature™ quick-kill trapping technology to control Stoats, Rats, and other predators that eat North Island Robin eggs and young.